pablodecm/phd_thesis/src/101_chapter_1.md

 free parton due to colour confinement (see Section [-@sec:qcd_detail]).
-Additional processes that affect the collision outcome include secondary interactions between the protons, as well as the decays for all unstable particles generated.
+Additional processes that affect the collision outcome include secondary interactions between the protons, as well as the decays of all generated unstable particles.
 An example of the typical complexity of the physical processes occurring as a result of a single high-energy proton-proton scattering is provided in [Figure @fig:event_shower].
 These and additional minor effects
-(e.g. colour reconnection) are accounted by *parton showering* (PS) programs, that take as the input the the generated particle outcome of the hard scattering and return a set of the resulting stable particles that would propagate through the detector.
+(e.g. colour reconnection) are accounted by *parton showering* (PS) programs, that take as the input the generated particle outcome of the hard scattering and return a set of the resulting stable particles that would propagate through the detector.